huggingface/blog/vision_language_pretraining.md

 * [`VisionTextDualEncoder`](https://huggingface.co/docs/transformers/main/en/model_doc/vision-text-dual-encoder)
 * [`VisionEncoderDecoderModel`](https://huggingface.co/docs/transformers/main/en/model_doc/vision-encoder-decoder)

-While models such as CLIP, FLAVA, BLIP, LiT and `VisionEncoderDecoder` models provide joint image-text embeddings that can be used for downstream tasks such as zero-shot image classification, other models are trained on interesting downstream tasks.
+While models such as CLIP, FLAVA, BridgeTower, BLIP, LiT and `VisionEncoderDecoder` models provide joint image-text embeddings that can be used for downstream tasks such as zero-shot image classification, other models are trained on interesting downstream tasks.
 In addition, FLAVA is trained with both unimodal and multi-modal pre-training objectives and can be used for both unimodal vision or language tasks and multi-modal tasks.

 For example, OWL-ViT [enables](https://huggingface.co/spaces/adirik/OWL-ViT) zero-shot / text-guided and one-shot / image-guided object detection, CLIPSeg and GroupViT [enable](https://huggingface.co/spaces/nielsr/CLIPSeg) text and image-guided image segmentation, and VisualBERT, GIT and ViLT [enable](https://huggingface.co/spaces/nielsr/vilt-vqa) visual question answering as well as various other tasks.
 X-CLIP is a multi-modal model trained with video and text modalities and [enables](https://huggingface.co/spaces/fcakyon/zero-shot-video-classification) zero-shot video classification similar to CLIP’s zero-shot image classification capabilities.